voluntarily/vly2/assets/notices/conduct-short-en.md

 * Conduct themselves honestly and in good faith at all times
 * Comply with all laws, including sale of goods and intellectual property laws
-* Comply with Voluntariliy’s terms and conditions
+* Comply with Voluntarily’s terms and conditions
 * Accept the full [Code of Conduct](/terms/conduct) and [Terms of Use](/terms)